BITS-Research/CDP-DSSG/README.md

 Council Data Project - Councils in Action for Data Science for Social Good

+**Preliminary Feedback / Questions**

+- Whether a subset of the dataset will be labeled in advance or if students themselves will be doing any manual labeling
+- Preliminary modeling attempts and results
+- Criteria / constructs used for ideology labeling
+- Potential impacts on individual legislators as a result of this work; dynamics and impact of this work may vary greatly from the Supreme Court context

+We address each of these below.

 ## Annotation and Classification

 > How much annotation will students or we need to do to begin work on an